 New siding is exciting!
 It is a way to completely change the look of your home and amp up your curb appeal.
 We want to help you make the best choice for your home.

 There are a few things you should consider before choosing siding colors for your home.

 Southern homes tend to have lighter colors due to the heat and sun.
 As for Minnesota, our northern homes stick to more neutral colors.
 A bright yellow home might be a bit too much for your eyes during the snowy season.
 Try to pick a color that will work with every season and that won’t be too overpowering at any point.

-Popular colors of Minnesotan homes include gray, blue, green, brown, and beige.
+Common siding colors for Minnesota homes include gray, blue, and white.